Junyoungson808/Code-102-reading-notes/Class8.md

 # Class 8: Operators and Loops

 ## Comparison Operators & Assignment Operators
-    ==Comparison Operators==: Compares its operands and returns a logical value based on whether the comparison is true.
+    Comparison Operators: Compares its operands and returns a logical value based on whether the comparison is true.
     The operands can be numerical, string, logical, or object values.
         ** const var1 = 3;
         ** const var2 = 4;